strands-project/v4r/CONTRIBUTING.md

 information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.
-After the report of a bug, a responsible person will selected and informed to solve the issue.
+After the report of a bug, a responsible person will be selected and informed to solve the issue.

 <a name="license"></a>
 ## License